kyma-project/kyma/tests/end-to-end/external-solution-integration/README.md

 ## Run the test locally

 ### Run against Kyma cluster on Minikube
-1. Add an entry to your system's `/etc/hosts` that maps the `counter-service.kyma.local` to `127.0.0.1`
+1. Add an entry to your system's `/etc/hosts` that maps the `counter-service-{name-of-test}.kyma.local` to `minikube cluster IP`, e.g.: for *compass-e2e*, it will be counter-service-compass-e2e-test.kyma.local
+2. Set required ENVs
-2. Run the test using the following command:
+3. Run the test using the following command:
     ```
-    go run ./cmd/runner e2e
+    go run ./cmd/runner {name-of-test}
     ```

 ### Run against Kyma cluster in the cloud